materiaraiding/materiaraiding-old/_ultimate/fru.md

 <details markdown=1>
 <summary>Light Rampant - 4/4 Strat</summary>
-{% include raidplan.html iframe="true" title="P2 - Light Rampant - Adjust Strat" link="https://raidplan.io/plan/Pi1nM--NqEkn2if5" %}
+{% include raidplan.html iframe="true" title="P2 - Light Rampant - 4/4 Strat" link="https://raidplan.io/plan/VI5eMECB1_yN4u8G" %}

 Shiva will go untargetable, and the party should line up as seen in the image below, with DPS south and Supports north.
 Shortly after the cast finishes, 6 players will be tethered together with 2 of them having large white orbs above their heads, signifying they are being targeted for a light party stack later.